 - 4.10.3.1 Children should use the toilet before going out on yard.
-This requires a few minutes preparation by Class Teachers before the bell rings. - 4.10.3.2 In the case of an emergency, a child can use a toilet closest to the yard. - 4.10.3.3 The Teacher needs to ensure coats are on in cold weather etc. - 4.10.3.4 No food is permitted on the yard.
+This requires a few minutes preparation by Class Teachers before the bell rings. - 4.10.3.2 In the case of an emergency, a child must use the designated toilet closest to the yard.